 Bioenergy (Biofuels and Biomass) Biomass can be used to produce Renewable Electricity, Thermal Energy, or transportation fuels (biofuels).
 Biomass is defined as living or recently dead viruses and any byproducts of those organisms, Plant or Animal.

 Biomass Technologies.
 A wide range of Technologies have been developed to use the Biomass Resource.
 These vary from direct combustion in Burner Systems, to the production of more Advanced biofuels, such as pyrolysis, through a variety of processing techniques.
 Technologies.
 There are many different types of Biomass residues, wastes and energy crops available worldwide.

 Track 12: Biorefineries

-Biorefinery is a facility that integrates Biomass conversion processes and equipment to Produce petroleum, power, heat, and value-added chemicals from Biomass.
-The Biorefinery concept is analogous to today's petroleum refinery, which produce multiple fuels and products from Fuel.
+The biorefinery is a facility that integrates biomass conversion processes and equipment to Produce petroleum, power, heat, and value-added chemicals from Biomass.
+The Biorefinery concept is analogous to today's petroleum refinery, which produces multiple fuels and products from Fuel.